nhpc/generator-mean-seed/docs/roadmap.md

 - modularize the non-modularized files so the configurations (all the custom code) can be edited separately from the functions and generic code (mostly backend code left to do - see `site specific` comments in files)

+- security: remove some stuff from cfgJson on frontend (don't want things like Mandrill API key public)

 - Add Tests / Coverage
 	- backend (node) test coverage to 80%
 	- finish / add e2e tests (test login, password-reset, anything else?)